LLNL/RAJA/docs/sphinx/user_guide/getting_started.rst

           * RAJA also contains example and tutorial exercise programs you can run if you wish.
-Similar to the RAJA tests, the examples and exercises are built by default and can be disabled with a CMake option.
+Similar to the RAJA tests, the examples and exercises are built by default and can be disabled with CMake options (see :ref:`configopt-label`).
 The source files for these are located in the ``RAJA/examples`` and ``RAJA/exercises`` directories, respectively.
-When they are built
+Feel free to experiment by editing the source files and recompiling.

 .. note:: You may use an externally-supplied version of the camp library with
           with RAJA if you wish.
 To do so, pass the following option to CMake: